-- Minor Program in Big Data Technology (for non-IT Minor students) - first batch application deadline (with effective term in Fall 2022-23): on or before 5pm of 6 September 2022 (Tuesday).
+- Minor Program in Big Data Technology (for non-IT Minor students) - first batch application deadline (with effective term in Spring 2022-23): on or before 5pm of 8 February 2023 (Wednesday).
 Note that final year students are not allowed to declare minor in their last regular term of studies.

 - Minor Program in Information Technology (for non-CSE students) - application deadline: no later than the last day of add/drop period in the first regular term of the final year of study.